OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 </div>
    ```

 Congratulations!
-In this exercise you created an MVC application that subscribes for Microsoft Graph webhooks and receives change notifications!
+In this lab you created an MVC application that subscribes for Microsoft Graph webhooks and receives change notifications!
 Now you can run the app.

-## Step 11: Run the application
+## Run the application

 1. Make sure that the ngrok console is still running, then press **F5** to begin debugging.